addyosmani/backbone-fundamentals/chapters/03-internals.md

 `stopListening()` can also be used to selectively stop listening based on the event, model, or callback handler.

 If you remove views at the same time that their corresponding models are also removed, there are generally no problems.
-If however the model sticks around after a round of garbage collection and continues to a call a View's event handler (that you've forgotten to remove), you might have cause for concern as this can result in memory leaks.
+But a problem arises when you remove a view that had registered to be notified about events on a model, but you don't inform the model about the view's removal.
+The problem is that the model keeps having a reference to the view's callback function which, even though is no longer useful since the view is gone, prohibits javascript's garbage collector from removing the view from memory.
+This is called a "ghost view" and is a form of memory leak which is common since the models generally tend to outlive the corresponding views during an application's lifecycle.
+For details on the topic and a solution, check this [excellent article](http://lostechies.com/derickbailey/2011/09/15/zombies-run-managing-page-transitions-in-backbone-apps/) by Derick Bailey.

 Practically, every `on` called on an object also requires an `off` to be called in order for the garbage collector to do its job. `listenTo()` changes that, allowing Views to bind to Model notifications and unbind from all of them with just one call - `stopListening()`.